koendv/vacuum-pump-controller/README.md

 - ``l0`` logging off.
 - ``l1`` logging on.

-Use the ``w`` command if you want this setting to be saved.
+Use the ``w`` command if you want this and other settings to be saved.

 When logging is on, every sample is printed on the console output, in one line, e.g.:
 ```
-        1743075 52417   93876   83764   93926   0       2067058
+;1743075;52417;93876;83764;93926;0;2067058
 ```
 The fields are:
 - time since boot in milliseconds
 - motor PWM; a value from 0 to 65535.
 - pressure of sensor 1, 2, 3, 4 in Pa.
 - a checksum that is the 32 bit sum of the 6 previous numbers.
-This format can be imported in a spreadsheet.

-The line begins with a tab character, and numbers are separated by a tab character.
-If you parse console output, check for lines that begin with a tab.
+Logging output can be imported in a spreadsheet as [csv](https://en.wikipedia.org/wiki/Comma-separated_values).
+The line begins with a semi-colon ";", and numbers are separated by a semi-colon.
+If you parse console output, check for lines that begin with a semi-colon.

 #### v - Valve